Get ready for The Girl’s exhaustive list of travel tips! There are a lot. She should be sorry, but she’s not.

 - Use an unscented moisturizer, especially if you have dry or sensitive skin.
 If your hair is prone to drying as well, use a leave-in conditioner too.

 - Wear your coziest lounging-around clothes.
 The Girl goes for a baggy pair of sweatpants, a tank top, a light sweater with a hood long enough to cover her eyes, and slip-on shoes.
 Wear layers!
-If you’re really concerned about keeping up appearances, go change in the bathroom right before your flight lands (or better yet, after — more room, better lighting for people who wear makeup).
+If you’re really concerned about keeping up appearances, keep your nicer clothes in your carry-on and change when the flight lands.

 - Braid your long hair.
 It’ll keep it from getting tangled and staticky and/or all over your neighbors.

-- If you have a long layover, do yourself a favor and walk for as much of it as possible.
+- If you have a long layover, do yourself a favor and walk or at least stand for as much of it as possible.

 - See if your airport has a lounge.
 Even if you’re in economy class they may let you in (for a fee), and they could have snacks, treadmills, showers, or massages.
 Set an alarm on your phone or watch, or ask the staff to help you keep an eye on the time.

 - Bring snacks for the plane.
-The Girl favors carrots, celery with peanut butter, random raw veggies that need to be eaten before they go bad (she sees you in that fridge, red bell pepper, you can’t hide forever), even trail mix.
 It doesn’t matter what it is, as long as it doesn’t have a strong smell.
-Something you find delectable could be awful for your neighbors.
 On that note…

 - Pay attention to the safety briefing even if you’ve flown a thousand times.
 People make mistakes when they panic, and people who know what to do are way less likely to panic.
 You could save lives in an emergency by shutting up and leaving your headphones out for ten minutes.